juliogomez/devops/README.md

 So just to make it clear once again, from our workstation terminal we are requesting the voting options to *myhero-app* and, as long as that information is in a different container, *myhero-app* is requesting *myhero-data* to provide it. *myhero-data* returns the JSON file to *myhero-app*, and *myhero-app* forwards it to our terminal.

-Nice, let's now do the same for the third and last of our containers, *myhero-ui*.
+Nice, let's now do the same for the third and last of our containers: *myhero-ui*.

 Please go to its own directory where you cloned the content from the repo in GitHub: